How to increment a variable in Python

 The Replit Team

-In this article, you'll explore various techniques and their real-world applications.
-You'll find practical tips, common use cases, and debugging advice to help you write efficient, reliable code.
+In this article, you'll learn various techniques to increment numbers.
+We'll explore practical tips, examine real-world applications, and provide debugging advice to help you write clean, effective code.

 Using the += operator for incrementing